-The Drexel Internal Medicine Residency's mission is to produce competent, caring physicians who possess all of the knowledge, skills and attitudes necessary to be successful in practice and subspecialty training.
-Two training sites, an urban tertiary care center in the heart of Philadelphia and a large state of the art suburban hospital, give our residents exposure to the entire spectrum of patient populations, medical diagnoses, and training experiences.
-We try to promote a spirit of unity and professionalism among our residents while maintaining high standards for patient care and education.
+The mission of the Drexel University College of Medicine/Hahnemann University Hospital Internal Medicine Residency is to produce competent, caring physicians who possess all the knowledge, skills and attitudes necessary to be successful in practice and subspecialty training.
+Two training sites, an urban tertiary care center in the heart of Philadelphia and a large state-of-the-art suburban hospital, give our residents exposure to a vast spectrum of patient populations, disease processes and training experiences.
+We aim to promote a spirit of collegiality and professionalism among our residents while maintaining high standards for patient care and education.

-The Drexel Categorical Medicine program is a three-year training program which is designed to give our residents a foundation for the medical career of their choice.
-We have 42 positions per year in this program.
+The Drexel/HUH Categorical Medicine program is a three-year training program designed to give our residents a foundation for the medical career of their choice.
+There are 42 positions per year in this program.
 Residents completing our categorical program will be eligible to sit for certification from the American Board of Internal Medicine (ABIM).
-Graduates have successfully pursued fellowship training and general medicine positions across the country (see graduate placement).
+Graduates have successfully pursued fellowship training as well as a variety of careers in general internal medicine across the country (see graduate placement).

-Our aim is to balance critical care, inpatient and outpatient rotations to maximize exposure to the full spectrum of medical diseases.
-Our primary training site is Hahnemann University Hospital, but our residents also rotate at Abington Memorial Hospital.
-The primary care continuity clinic experience allows residents to have longitudinal care of outpatients throughout their three years of training, and secondary clinics can be added in the second and third year of training in either general medicine or a subspecialty office.
+Our aim is to balance critical care, inpatient and outpatient rotations to maximize exposure to the full spectrum of internal medicine.
+Our primary training site is Hahnemann University Hospital, but residents will also rotate at Abington – Jefferson Health.
+The primary care continuity practice experience allows residents to provide longitudinal care of outpatients throughout the three years of training.
+Secondary practice experiences, focused on individual career interests either in general internal medicine or a subspecialty, will be added in the second and third year of training.

 Third- and fourth-year medical students from Drexel University College of Medicine rotate at both Hahnemann and Abington for their medicine clerkships and subinternships, and on critical care and subspecialty services.
-This allows our residents a great opportunity to function as educators.
+This provides our residents with a great opportunity to function as mentors and educators.

-The Drexel Preliminary Medicine program is a one-year training program for those residents with second-year appointments who require one year of internal medicine prior to beginning specialty training.
-We have 20 preliminary medicine positions who train side-by-side with our categorical residents.
-Rotations occur at both Hahnemann University Hospital and Abington Memorial Hospital.
+The Drexel/HUH Preliminary Medicine program is a one-year training program designed for those residents seeking a career in an advanced specialty that requires one year of internal medicine training prior to beginning specialty training.
+We have 20 preliminary medicine PGY-1s who train side-by-side with our categorical residents.
+Rotations occur at both Hahnemann University Hospital and Abington – Jefferson Health in order to broaden the diversity of their experience.
 Preliminary interns have gone on to further training in areas such as anesthesiology, dermatology, neurology, ophthalmology, physical medicine and rehabilitation, radiation oncology and radiology.

 For Osteopathic Applicants

-The Drexel Internal Medicine Residency has trained qualified graduates of osteopathic medical schools for many years.
-Our intern year can be certified as a DO transition year.
-Please contact our program director for additional information about requirements for this.
-We are proud that our osteopathic residents have attained leadership positions in our program, including those who have served as chief medical residents.
-Many DO residents have also successfully attained fellowship positions in such areas as cardiology, endocrinology, gastroenterology, hematology/oncology, infectious diseases and nephrology.
+The Drexel/HUH Internal Medicine Residency has trained qualified graduates of osteopathic medical schools for many years.
+Our intern year experience meets the criteria for certification by the AOA under Resolution 42.
+We are proud of our osteopathic residents, many of whom have attained leadership positions in our program, including serving as chief medical residents in our program.